Ada-Developers-Academy/core-unit-2/api-3-database-models-read/create.md

 }
 ```

-Finally, the most appropriate successful response status code ids `201 Created`, indicating the resource had been successfully created.
+Finally, the most appropriate successful response status code is `201 Created`, indicating the resource had been successfully created.
 The response body could take several forms, ranging from an empty body, up to a JSON document representing the created resource (useful for communicating back the `id` that was assigned), or anything in between.
 We will choose to return a JSON document with the same format we used for our hardcoded objects, a dictionary with the keys:
 - id
 - title
 - description